The National Testing Agency has set some UGC NET qualifying criteria for the candidates who want to appear for the 2022 Exam.

 UGC NET Qualifying marks for OBC and other reserved categories - 35% marks

-You must score these minimum UGC NET passing marks, so reach the next step of the NET exam selection process.
+It would be best to score these minimum UGC NET passing marks to reach the next step of the NET exam selection process.

-University Grant Commission has decided some specific post-exam UGC NET qualifying criteria to select the aspirants for the award of Junior Research Fellowship and Lectureship.
+University Grant Commission has decided on some specific post-exam UGC NET qualifying criteria to select the aspirants for the Junior Research Fellowship and Lectureship award.
 You can check them below: -

-As per the latest NTA notification , only 6% of the appeared candidates will qualify the exam and become eligible for Assistant Professor.
+As per the latest NTA notification, only 6% of the appeared candidates will qualify for the exam and become eligible for Assistant Professor.

-There is a category-wise reservation policy applied to these 6% qualified candidates for the final UGC NET selection process.
+A category-wise reservation policy is applied to these 6% qualified candidates for the final UGC NET selection process.

 The subject wise merit list and UGC NET qualifying criteria for UGC NET Lectureship as per the category will be prepared using the following formula: